-- Attend designated events or meetings only. - Sit apart from children. - Stay away from areas of the building where children or vulnerable adults meet. - Attend events where there are no children or vulnerable adults. - Decline hospitality where there are children or vulnerable adults. - Never be alone with children or vulnerable adults. - Never work or be part of a mixed group with children or vulnerable adults. - Take no role or office at the Centre which gives him or her status or authority as others may deem that person to be trustworthy.
+- Attend designated events or meetings only. - Sit apart from children. - Stay away from areas of the building where children or adults at risk meet. - Attend events where there are no children or adults at risk. - Decline hospitality where there are children or adults at risk. - Never be alone with children or adults at risk. - Never work or be part of a mixed group with children or adults at risk. - Take no role or office at the Centre which gives him or her status or authority as others may deem that person to be trustworthy.